 A repeat 4-year-old year occurs where a child is assessed by the teacher or another early childhood professional as having delayed development identified in 2 or more areas and has been approved as eligible for a second year of funded kindergarten by the Department of Education and Training.

 Where a child is not approved as eligible for a second year of funded kindergarten they will not be offered a kindergarten place until all eligible applicants have been offered places.
 The child will need to be self-funded during the repeat year.

 For information regarding repeating 4-year-old kindergarten, please visit www.education.vic.gov.au

 My child currently attends the 3 year old group at Hurlingham, will they automatically receive a spot in the 4 year old group via the BCC Online system?

-The council have now allocated a 70% weighting to any current 3 year old children as part of the “Continuity” classification criteria.
+As listed above, the council have now allocated a 70% weighting to any current 3 year old children as part of the “Continuity” classification criteria.
 As Hurlingham have two 4 year old groups this basically guarantees a position the following year.
 However please note you will still need to apply for 4 year old kindergarten in the online system to receive this weighting.

 Can I register for both 3 and 4 year old kindergarten at the same time in the BCC online system?

 No. A separate application with Bayside Council must now be made each kindergarten year for your child.
 This is to avoid the complications that arose through the change of contact details and preferences over a 12 month period.

 How many kindergartens can I select in my application?